 The palace is linked by a staircase in its southwestern part to the "Tachra Palace" or "Mirror Palace".
 The Apadana Palace of Persepolis is made up of 72 columns, of which there are now 14 columns.

 Tachra means a winter house.
 The palace was also built under the command of Darius Kabir in Persepolis and was his exclusive palace.
 It's written on the inscriptions: I (Darius) made this Tachra."
 This palace is a museum of the line.

 There are inscriptions from ancient Persia in this palace, so that the sidelines above the columns are used from the Egyptian front view.
 The main part of the palace is built by Darius the Great and Ivan and the southern stone staircase by Xerxes Shah and the western stone staircase by Ardeshir II.

 Another palace of Persepolis is Hadish.
 This palace, which is the private palace of Xerxes, is located on the highest part of the Persepolis.

 The palace is linked to the Queen's Palace through two sets of stairs.
-It is likely that a fire started from this place because of the hatred that the Athenians had on Xerxes because of Athens's burning down of her.
+A fire likely started from this place because of the hatred that the Athenians had for Xerxes because of Athens's burning down of her.
 The yellow color of the rocks indicates that the water inside the rocks is completely overheated due to heat.